 (2) For the purposes of section 159 of the Code, any amount which depends for its accuracy on an interest charge that is correct only because of a permissible tolerance under subsection (1) (and is not inaccurate for any other reason) is also within permissible tolerances.

+Note for this regulation:

-Note — Section 159 of the Code provides that all amounts charged, payable or calculated under or in connection with a credit contract, mortgage, guarantee or consumer lease comply with the Code if they are within tolerances allowed by the regulations.
+Section 159 of the Code provides that all amounts charged, payable or calculated under or in connection with a credit contract, mortgage, guarantee or consumer lease comply with the Code if they are within tolerances allowed by the regulations.

 38. Additional assumptions relating to disclosures